AZ Groeninge: Affiliated institutions

 AZ Groeninge is part of the Vlaams Ziekenhuisnetwerk van het Universitair Ziekenhuis van de K.U.Leuven.
 In 2008 an agreement was signed between the hospital, the Kortrijk University (Catholic University of Leuven Campus Kortrijk) and the University & University Hospital of Lille (Université Lille Nord de France) to stimulate collaborations within the Eurometropole Lille-Kortrijk-Tournai.
 There is also collaboration with VIVES University College and Ghent University (Hospital).
 The hospital participates actively in many clinical trials.
 Many physicians are members of collaborative groups such as EORTC.
 It participates in regional managed care networks with neighbouring hospitals such as the Onze-Lieve-Vrouw van Lourdesziekenhuis in Waregem, the Jan Ypermanziekenhuis in Ypres, and the hospitals in Mouscron en Tournai, and the AZ Sint-Jan Brugge-Oostende AV in Bruges.
-Recently the E17 hospital network was founded and includes AZ Maria Middelares St Jozef (Gent), AZ OLV Loures (Waregem), St Jozef Kliniek (Izegem), St Vincentius (Deinze), AZ Glorieux (Ronse), AZ St Elisabeth (Zottegem) and AZ Groeninge (Kortrijk).
+Recently the E17 hospital network was founded and includes AZ Maria Middelares St Jozef (Gent), AZ OLV Loures (Waregem), Jan Yperman Ziekenhuis (Ypres), St Jozef Kliniek (Izegem), St Vincentius (Deinze), AZ Glorieux (Ronse), AZ St Elisabeth (Zottegem) and AZ Groeninge (Kortrijk).